Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays

 \section{Volcano plot and its basic use}

-If the noise level is known or can be reliably estimated, we of course prefer the measure of differential expression that takes the noise level into account, such as $t$-statistic.
+If the noise level is known or can be reliably estimated, it is of course preferable to measure differential expression that takes the noise level into account, such as $t$-statistic.
 In reality, not only is smaller sample sizes an issue for variance estimation, but also, if systematic error exists, we may not improve the situation by increasing the sample size.
 For example, it is observed that noise level during the hybridization stage is much higher than that during the sample preparation or amplification stage \citep{tu}.
-If a probe sequence for an mRNA is highly represented in the genome, cross-hybridization can be a cause of error and variation.
-However, the probability of this error does not seem to decrease with large sample sizes.
+If a probe sequence for an mRNA is highly represented in the genome, cross-hybridization can be a cause of error and variation, and the probability of this error does not seem to decrease with large sample sizes.

-Facing this reality, we might just display and use both FC and $t$-statistic, and this is the volcano plot.
-Volcano plot most often refers to the scatter-plot with $-\log_{10}(p$-value) from the $t$-test as the $y$-axis and (log$_{10}$)FC as the $x$-axis \citep{gibson,cui1}.
-However, $t$-statistic and $-\log_{10}(p$-value) is (see Fig.\ref{fig3}(A)) is highly correlated, and whether the $t$ (Fig.\ref{fig3}(B)) or $-\log_{10}(p$-value) (Fig.\ref{fig3}(C)) is used in the $y$-axis, the outcome is very similar.
+Facing this reality, we might just display and use both FC and $t$-statistic, and this is what the volcano plot does.
+Volcano plot most often refers to the scatter-plot with $-\log_{10}(p$-value) from the $t$-test as the $y$-axis and (log$_{10}$)FC as the $x$-axis \citep{gibson,cui03,alvord}.
+However, $t$-statistic and $-\log_{10}(p$-value) are highly correlated (see Fig.\ref{fig3}(A)), and whether the $t$ (Fig.\ref{fig3}(B)) or $-\log_{10}(p$-value) (Fig.\ref{fig3}(C)) is used in the $y$-axis, the outcome is very similar.
 The reason why $t$ and $p$-value from $t$-test is not one-to-one corresponding (Fig.\ref{fig3}(A)) is because in determining $p$-value, Welsh's $t$ distribution has a degree of freedom parameter which also depends on the data \citep{pan}.